nameless-fellow/ZonE/readme.md

-# Ziro - Real-Time Chat Application
+# ZonE - Real-Time Chat Application

 A modern web-based chat application that enables users to create temporary private chat servers and communicate with others in real-time.
 The application supports multiple concurrent users with a maximum capacity of 5 clients per server.

 ## 🎯 Project Overview

-Ziro is a full-stack chat application built with modern web technologies, featuring:
+ZonE is a full-stack chat application built with modern web technologies, featuring:

 - **User Authentication**: Secure login and signup system
 - **Dynamic Chat Servers**: Users can create temporary private chat rooms